Cuba

 Civil society support

-We pay particular attention to independent journalists and agencies in Cuba.
-We support them in the professional struggle to provide critical information to Cuban citizens and through whom we try to keep the general European public and media up to date about the situation on the island.
+One of the project's primary pillars is promoting freedom of the press.
+Therefore, we extend our support to independent journalists and agencies in Cuba.
+We assist them in their professional efforts to provide critical information to Cuban citizens, and we work to keep both the general public and European media informed about the situation on the island.

 Direct aid to the persecuted

-The Cuban regime has changed his strategy towards opposition activists, which now lies mainly in subtle but constant repression and the short-term custody of journalists and activists.
+The Cuban regime has changed its strategy towards opposition activists, which now lies mainly in subtle but constant repression and the short-term custody of journalists and activists.

-Direct aid to the politically persecuted has occurred in Cuba since 2013 mainly via the EYE on CUBA activists’ network (www.eyeoncuba.org).
+We have provided direct aid to the politically persecuted in Cuba since 2013, mainly via our EYE on CUBA activists’ network (www.eyeoncuba.org).
 Members of this network support those in their community who are subjected to political persecution and harassment conducted by the state and their families.
 They provide material assistance and arrange legal and psychological aid.
-We provide material and financial resources to EYE on CUBA activists, organize trainings and supports their legal representation.
-Between 2012 and 2016, PIN provided legal and psychological aid in a total of 4,712 cases.
+We provide material and financial resources to EYE on CUBA activists, organise training, and support their legal representation.

 Entire text Less text